StergiousAji/Automatic-Illustration-of-Text/src/README.md

-# Automatic Videography Ground Truth Builder
+# Automatic Videography Ground Truth Constructor

 This is a prototype application to build automatic videography ground truths for any audio sources.
 The system will also feature an automatic videography tool that programmatically generates a video consisting of timely imagery relevant to the textual information present in the audio.